 As many who are interested in achieving greater overall health and wellness know, there has been much news and excitement, in various health and wellness circles across the country, about CBD.
-Cannabidiol, or CBD for short, is gaining ever-increasing popularity as a safe, natural, and non-addictive way to treat a number of common health conditions.
-Scientists and medical researchers across the globe are continuing to discover new benefits of CBD all the time.
+Cannabidiol, or CBD for short, is gaining ever-increasing popularity as a safe, natural, and non-addictive supplement, and new benefits and uses are being discovered all the time.

 All of the buzz about CBD is understandably accompanied by much curiosity as well.
 Many are interested in CBD but truly don’t yet know very much about it.
 In many cases, the information that is believed to be known is actually based on misconceptions and misassumptions.
 This is understandable due to CBD’s common association with another product of the cannabis family, marijuana.
 Because of this association, many also wonder what, if any, laws regulate the use of CBD.
 Is it legal?
 Is it legal in all forms?
 Is it legal only in states where marijuana is also legal?
 Is it regulated by the FDA?
 These are all good questions to ask, and ones that, at Rejuvia, we believe are worth answering.